Onam: History

+Ever since, all kings in Keralam (Cheralam, meaning the land of the Cheras), during their coronation ceremonies, have pledged that they would rule only until the Chera King returned, because the people never accepted their rule, and this pledge was necessary to quell popular uproar and revolts.
 The festival has ancient origins and is intricately linked with Hindu mythology.
-Literary and epigraphical evidence suggests that Onam has a long religious context and history in Kerala and neighbouring parts of South India:
+Literary and epigraphical evidence suggests that Onam has a long religious context and history in Keralam and neighbouring parts of South India.